I am passionate about: the ingenuity and creativity of humans to harness natural systems to produce food, fiber and fuels

 Brett has extensive non-profit management experience and has spent several years living and working in Latin America.
 Most recently he served as Executive Director of Friends of MarViva Foundation, leading resource and partnership development in the U.S. to support ocean conservation and sustainability of coastal communities in the Eastern Tropical Pacific Region.

 During the period 2002-2011 he served as Executive Director of ALBA, Agriculture & Land-Based Training Association in Salinas, California.
 ALBA is a small farm business incubator that targets immigrant farm workers in the nation’s “Salad Bowl,” and supports their pursuit of economic independence and positive contributions to the environment and community as organic farmers.

 Brett also served stints as Executive Director of Centro de Educación y Tecnología del Sur Chile, Project Officer at ICLEI - Local Governments for Sustainability, Chile, and Rotary Foundation Vocational Scholar at Tierra Viva Agricultores Orgánicos de Chile.
 He was the recipient of the Knauss Graduate Sea Grant Fellowship, where he served as Graduate Fellow at the U.S. Environmental Protection Agency’s Office of Wetlands, Oceans and Watersheds.

 Brett currently serves on the Board of Directors of Feed the Hunger Foundation, and the Advisory Council of SAGE, Sustainable Agriculture Education.
 He previously served on the Board of Directors of California FarmLink and the Organizational Council of the National Sustainable Agriculture Coalition.

-Sustainable and organic agriculture, small farm incubators and marine conservation
+- Small farm incubators and marine conservation

 Additional Areas of Focus